 Reduce Your Anxieties

 One of the first steps toward reducing your child’s anxieties is reducing your own.
-Whether you’re anxious over possible side effects, for example, if a flu shot hit nerve or caused fever, chills, or other serious possibilities, you’ll want to face those fears yourself if you want your child to stay healthy as well.
+Whether you’re anxious over possible side effects, for example, if a flu shot hits a nerve or causes fever, chills, or other serious possibilities, you’ll want to face those fears yourself if you want your child to stay healthy.

 To conquer your anxieties, you’ll want to speak with your doctor about any concerns on your mind.
-Addressing the questions that are worrying you and getting answers directly from your doctor will ease your stress.
+Addressing the questions worrying you and getting answers directly from your doctor will help you learn how to overcome it.

 Do Your Research

-Additionally, you can research on your own so that you’re prepared with all the facts before heading into the office.
+Additionally, you can research on your own to prepare all the facts before heading into the office.
 In doing this research, you’ll be sure to learn how vaccines have saved more babies and children than any other medical advances.
 You’ll also learn that keeping up to date with your child’s vaccine schedule isn’t only recommended but is, most importantly, necessary to their overall health.

 Find Your Calm